delph-in/pydelphin/CONTRIBUTING.md

   http://moin.delph-in.net/; if a wiki doesn't exist, it's a good idea to make one), and secondly convenient.
 Avoid adding features that aren't part of the spec and would have limited utility.
-* PyDelphin is a library, not an application, so application code belongs in separate repositories.
-See [gTest][] and [bottlenose][] for examples of applications utilizing PyDelphin.
+* PyDelphin is primarily a library, not an application, so application code in general belongs in separate repositories.
+Applications can, however, make use of the `delphin` namespace.
 * API documentation is generated from the code and uses docstrings, so provide descriptive docstrings for all modules, classs, methods, and functions.
 Follow [Google-style docstrings][] and use